Menu

 Together with communities we certify and employ community members as program leaders, support equipment ownership, host unique family and community engagement events, and provide trail building expertise and support.

-Our programs are delivered to Indigenous youth in their own communities, overcoming common barriers to participation like geographic isolation and socio-economic limitations.
+Spirit North programs are delivered to Indigenous youth in their own communities, overcoming common barriers to participation like geographic isolation and socio-economic limitations.

 Music